 Starbucks, the world’s most popular coffee retailer, siwtched from a simple points program to a gamified appraoch in 2016.
 In addition to these changes, Starbucks recently announced new features to try to incentivize occasional customers to become frequent customers.

 Customers play the game on a mobile app, which Starbucks also uses to notify customers of opportunities to earn extra points.
-Gamified loyalty programs make the points process more fun and keep customers hooked.
+Gamified loyalty programs encourage future purchases by making make the points process more fun and keeping customers hooked.